Kato Public Charter School: History

 In 1995, the Mankato Area Public Schools (ISD #77) formed a group to look at alternatives for public education in the area.
 Two years of discussion resulted in the founding of Bridges Community School, which was run by ISD #77 and initially served children in grades 5-6 (and later expanded to cover grades K-6).
 Recognizing the need for alternative educational opportunities for older students, work continued and a model was developed for a secondary-level charter school.
 In September 2000, the charter school opened its doors (as RiverBend Academy) to more than 150 students.

 As of the 2009–10 school year (the most recent year for which data is available as of August 2011), Kato Public served 69 students in grades 6-12.
 The majority of students (60) were in grades 9–12, with just 9 students in grades 6–8, according to the National Center for Education Statistics.

 In 2010, Kato Public celebrated its tenth anniversary, succeeding in a state where 37 of 200 charter schools have closed their doors since Minnesota first allowed charter schools in 1992.

 The charter school rebranded itself as Kato Public Charter School for the 2014 school year.

+Closing

+On March 20th, Kato Public Charter School announced that they would not be opening for the 2025-2026 school year, and will close permanently on June 30th, 2025.